A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset

 \item[Benefits] --- This is the only dataset that contains real attacks on multiple vehicles; furthermore, the same set of attacks are repeated multiple times on each one.
-One of the values of training and testing a frequency-based IDS on multiple vehicles is illustrated in Fig. \ref{fig:fuzzing_comparison}, depicting a fuzzing attack mounted on four different vehicles (top three plots from this dataset).
-This illustrates how the bus load (\% of time the bus is occupied with a message) can differ dramatically across vehicles, demonstrating that a frequency-based IDS must be adaptable to such differences.
+One of the values of training and testing a timing-based IDS on multiple vehicles is illustrated in Fig~\ref{fig:fuzzing_comparison}, depicting a fuzzing attack mounted on four different vehicles (top three plots from this dataset).
+This illustrates how the bus load (\% of time the bus is occupied with a message) can differ dramatically across vehicles, demonstrating that a timing-based IDS must be adaptable to such differences.
 Additionally, authors confirm that these attacks have a real effect on the vehicle.
-This dataset would be a good choice for training and testing a vehicle-agnostic, frequency-based detector.
+This dataset would be a good choice for training and testing a vehicle-agnostic, simple timing-based detector.

-\item[Drawbacks] --- All of the attacks are basic and could be detected with a very simple frequency-based detector.
-Even conditioned on being fabrication flooding attacks, these are particularly un-stealthy examples.
-See the top three plots of Fig. \ref{fig:fuzzing_comparison}, as the frequency of the entire bus is significantly disrupted by the exceptionally high injection frequency, which is not the case the ORNL fuzzing attack (bottom plot of Fig. \ref{fig:fuzzing_comparison}).
+\item[Drawbacks] --- All attacks are blatant, i.e., particularly un-stealthy, and can be detected with a very simple timing-based detector.
+See the top three plots of Fig~\ref{fig:fuzzing_comparison}, where the frequency of the entire bus is significantly disrupted by the exceptionally high injection frequency, which is not the case the ORNL fuzzing attack (bottom plot of Fig~\ref{fig:fuzzing_comparison}).
 The targeted ID attack, which they call the ``malfunction'' attack, is done somewhat blindly: there is no indication of what the function of the target IDs are, and the injected payloads (data fields) are chosen by either cycling through random values (on the Soul) or a single random value (on the Spark and Sonata).
 As for the ambient captures, only 60--90s of data are provided per vehicle, which is likely not sufficient for robust training, let alone for testing false positive rates.
 Finally, the ambient data and attack data are in differently formatted CSVs, which is undesirable. \end{description}